Program Planning and Registration

 Enrollment in upper-division courses is normally restricted to students with junior, senior, or graduate standing or who have the necessary prerequisites.
 Exceptions are subject to the approval of the instructor and department chair.
 Only students who have been fully approved for admission to credential programs may enroll in certain education courses and qualify for a school service credential on the basis of the university's recommendation.

-Credit in any course is also subject to all restrictions that may appear in our General Catalog.
+Credit in any course is also subject to restrictions (see section on Degree Requirements).

 Excess Units/Enrollment Restrictions Postbaccalaureate/Graduate.
 To enroll in 17 or more units, master's degree students must demonstrate a cumulative GPA of 3.0 or better; credential students must demonstrate a minimum GPA equivalent to the admission standards of their individual credential program.
 However, if the credential program requires enrollment in graduate-level (200-series) coursework, the students must demonstrate a 3.0 GPA or better.
 Second baccalaureate/second undergraduate major/nonobjective students may enroll in 19 units if they possess a GPA of 2.5; 3.0 for 20-22 units.
 Graduate-level (200-series) courses are unavailable to second baccalaureate/major and nonobjective students.

 Change of Major.
-Each undergraduate student who wishes to change his or her major must do so at the Admissions/Records service windows, Joyal Administration Building, North Lobby, to initiate the procedure.
-New graduate and postbaccalaureate students should report to the Graduate Admissions Office and continuing graduate and postbaccalaureate students should report to the Division of Graduate Studies Office.
+Each undergraduate student who wishes to change his or her major must do so at the Admissions and Records service windows, Joyal Administration Building, North Lobby, to initiate the procedure.
+New graduate and postbaccalaureate students should report to the Graduate Admissions Office and continuing graduate and postbaccalaureate students should report to the Division of Research and Graduate Studies Office.

 A student may drop a course without permission up through the 15th day of instruction.
 From the 16th day to the 19th day of instruction, dropping a course requires the signatures of the instructor and the chair of the department on a Drop/Withdrawal Form, but no record is registered in the transcript.
 After the 20th day of instruction, a student may drop a course for a serious and compelling reason that makes it impossible for the student to complete course requirements.
 A serious and compelling reason is defined as an unexpected condition that is not present prior to enrollment in the course that unexpectedly arises and interferes with a student's ability to attend class meetings and/or complete course requirements.
 The reason must be acceptable to and verified by the instructor of record and the department chair in which the course is offered.
 The condition must be stated in writing on the appropriate form.
 The student must provide documentation that substantiates the condition.
 Failing or performing poorly in a class is not an acceptable serious and compelling reason within the university policy, nor is dissatisfaction with the subject matter, class or instructor.